 I established a brand—”No Sweat Library“—and since TPT asks sellers to give away their first upload, I offered, for free, my Library Lesson Planner Template which I’d amalgamated from the best of other planners I’d used over the years.
 I also offer some of the same free materials I share here on my blog. (click on the FREE Librarian Resources link in the menu bar!)

 I began to update my Library Lessons to current content standards and National School Library Standards.
 So began the long (and continuing) process of making my Library Lessons worth a purchase.
 Considering the countless hours I’ve put into updating and improving my intellectual property, I feel completely comfortable with the reasonable prices I’ve attached to each product.
+(My hourly rate x time it takes to create=how much time & money I’m saving them & their school district!)

 Recently I read an explanation about selling from a gender equity standpoint.
 I’ve never come across this approach before and it’s extraordinarily powerful, especially for teachers and librarians who are predominately women.
 I have permission from the author, Monica Froese at Redefining Mom, to quote from her article: